Muttiah Muralitharan: Career summary

 On 12 August 1993 Muralitharan made his One Day International (ODI) debut against India at the Khettarama Stadium and took 1 for 38 off ten overs.
 Pravin Amre was his first ODI wicket.

 On 27 October 2000 in Sharjah, Muralitharan captured 7 for 30 against India, which were then the best bowling figures in One Day Internationals.

 On 9 April 2002 Muralitharan achieved a career peak ODI Bowling Rating of 913, based on the LG ICC Player Rankings.
 This is the highest ever rating achieved by a spin bowler in One Day Internationals.
 This also puts him in fourth place in the LG ICC Best-Ever ODI bowling ratings.

 In 2006, Muralitharan had the second (now third) highest number of runs (99) hit off him in a One Day International Innings.
 The Australians, especially Adam Gilchrist, attacked Muralitharan's bowling more than usual that day.
 Yet, for his performances in 2006, he was named in the World ODI XI by the ICC.
 Muralitharan does not have a great record against the Australians in ODIs and this was proved again as he was ineffective in the finals of the 2007 World Cup; his chief tormentor again being Gilchrist.
 Yet, for his performances in 2007, he was named in the World ODI XI by the ICC.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 World Cup.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 World Cup.